Malawi Parliamentary Women's Caucus

 The Malawi Parliamentary Women's Caucus is a cross party group of women who are members of Malawi's National Assembly.
 It was formed in 1996 when there were nine women members of parliament who wanted to work together across parties whenever there was an issue that was related to women.
+Thirty years later the government strongly supported the caucus.